cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 - Selects a [Draft](https://draft.sh/) build pack from Jenkins X. (*In this case takes a [maven build pack](https://github.com/jenkins-x-buildpacks/jenkins-x-kubernetes/tree/master/packs/maven)*).
 - Pushes the new repository with changes applied from the build pack to a repo in the GitHub organization specified in the `--org` parameter.
 - Creates a GitHub webhook for Jenkins X to be able to trigger pipelines automatically with any code change.
-- Runs the pipeline to build the application and promote to Staging using GitOps.
+- Runs the pipeline to build the application and promotes to Staging using GitOps.

 Basically, Jenkins X already configured the CI/CD pipeline just by importing the project.
 So now there is already a pipeline running.
 All steps executed by the pipeline build can be seen with `jx get activity -f petclinic-jx -w` .
 Once it succeeded: